Dagger

-A dagger is a fighting knife with a very sharp point and usually two sharp edges, typically designed or capable of being used as a thrusting or stabbing weapon.
+A dagger is a fighting knife with a very sharp point and usually one or two sharp edges, typically designed or capable of being used as a cutting or thrusting weapon.
 Daggers have been used throughout human history for close combat confrontations, and many cultures have used adorned daggers in ritual and ceremonial contexts.
-The distinctive shape and historic usage of the dagger have made it iconic and symbolic.
-A dagger in the modern sense is a weapon designed for close-proximity combat or self-defense; due to its use in historic weapon assemblages, it has associations with assassination and murders.
-Double-edged knives, however, play different sorts of roles in different social contexts.
+The dagger's distinctive shape and historic usage have made it iconic and symbolic.
+In the modern sense, a dagger is designed for close-proximity combat or self-defense; due to its use in historic weapon assemblages, it has associations with assassination and murder.
+However, double-edged knives play different roles in different social contexts.